philfrei/AudioCue-maven/README.md

 If using *StackOverflow* for a question, chances are highest that I will see it if you include the tag *javasound*.

-I'm happy to list links to applications that use *AudioCue*.
+I'm happy to list links for any applications that use *AudioCue*.

+Suggestions for the improvement of this README or any other aspect of the `AudioCue` are appreciated.